StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 **- Series**

-One or more datasets are displayed in the counter widget.
+The counter widget displays one or more datasets.
 Select multiple series to compare different data points over time.

 Enter the following details: